-If your Jobseeker's payment has been reduced on these grounds, and you are unhappy with the decision of the Deciding Officer you can request a review of that decision.
-If you are unhappy with the outcome of that review, or if a review was declined, you have the right to appeal this decision to the Social Welfare Appeals Office - see Appeals later in this chapter.
+If your Jobseeker's payment has been reduced to a Penalty Rate, and you are unhappy with the decision of the Department of Social Protection you can request a review of that decision.
+If you are unhappy with the outcome of that review, or if a review was declined, you have the right to appeal this decision to the Social Welfare Appeals Office, whether or not you have had a review of the decision - see Appeals later in this chapter.